JasperSnoek/spearmint/spearmint/README.md

 name 'spearmint') in a manner that iteratively adjusts a number of parameters so as to minimize some objective in as few runs as possible.

+Spearmint is the result of a collaboration primarily between machine learning researchers at [Harvard University](https://hips.seas.harvard.edu/) and the [University of Toronto](http://learning.cs.toronto.edu/).

+**Soon you'll be able to do your optimization in the cloud with a more powerful, accessible and scalable tool.
+Sign up for the private beta at www.whetlab.com**

 Dependencies
 ------------